Peyton Aldridge: Professional career

-After going undrafted in the 2018 NBA Draft, Aldridge was later included in the 2018 NBA Summer League roster of the Utah Jazz.
+After going undrafted in the 2018 NBA draft, Aldridge was later included in the 2018 NBA Summer League roster of the Utah Jazz.
 On July 22, 2018, Aldridge went to Italy and signed with Vanoli Cremona where he averaged 11.5 points in 29 games.
 The Memphis Grizzlies added Aldridge to their 2019 summer league roster.

 On September 2, 2019, Aldridge signed with Afyon Belediye of the Turkish Basketball Super League.
 He averaged 11.0 points and 4.9 rebounds per game, shooting 44.2% from the 3-point arc.

 On July 2, 2020, Aldridge signed with Bahçeşehir Koleji.
 He averaged 4.6 points and 2.6 rebounds per game.

 On July 22, 2021, Aldridge signed with Petkim Spor of the Turkish Basketball Super League (BSL).

+On August 2, 2025, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+Personal life

+Aldridge is the son of Rick and Lisa Aldridge.
+He has one sibling, Courtney.

+On July 19, 2024, Aldridge married Sara Price in Columbiana, Ohio.